Third Crusade: Taking the cross

 On 27 October 1187, just over three weeks after Saladin's capture of Jerusalem, Pope Gregory VIII sent letters to the German episcopate announcing his election and ordering them to win the German nobility over to a new crusade.
 Around 23 November, Frederick received letters that had been sent to him from the rulers of the Crusader states in the East urging him to come to their aid.

 By 11 November, Cardinal Henry of Marcy had been appointed to preach the crusade in Germany.
 He preached before Frederick and a public assembly in Strasbourg around 1 December, as did Bishop Henry of Strasbourg.
 About 500 knights took the cross at Strasbourg, but Frederick demurred on the grounds of his ongoing conflict with Archbishop Philip of Cologne.
 He did, however, send envoys to Philip of France (at the time his ally) to urge him to take the cross.
-On 25 December, Frederick and Philip met in person on the border between Ivois and Mouzon in the presence of Henry of Marcy and Joscius, Archbishop of Tyre, but he could not convince Philip to go on crusade because he was at war with England.
+On 25 December, Frederick and Philip met in person on the border between Ivois and Mouzon in the presence of Henry of Marcy and Joscius, Archbishop of Tyre, but he could not convince Philip to go on a crusade because he was at war with England.

 Frederick held a diet in Mainz on 27 March 1188.
 Because of its purpose, he named the diet the "Court of Christ".
 The archbishop of Cologne submitted to Frederick and peace was restored to the empire.
 Bishop Godfrey of Würzburg preached a crusade sermon and Frederick, at the urging of the assembly, took the cross.
 He was followed by his son, Duke Frederick VI of Swabia, and by Duke Frederick of Bohemia, Duke Leopold V of Austria, Landgrave Louis III of Thuringia and a host of lesser nobles.

 After taking the cross, Frederick proclaimed a "general expedition against the pagans" in accordance with the pope's instructions.
 He set the period of preparation as 17 April 1188 to 8 April 1189 and scheduled the army to assemble at Regensburg on Saint George's Day (23 April 1189).
 To prevent the crusade from degenerating into an undisciplined mob, participants were required to have at least three marks, which was enough to be able support oneself for two years.